Food for Life Canada

 Founded in 1995, Food for Life Canada (FFL) is a food bank that focuses on redistributing fresh and nutritious foods to local agencies and residents in the region of Halton.
-FFL collects extra perishable food from grocery stores and restaurants.
+FFL collects unsold and unused perishable food from grocery stores and restaurants.
 It aims to source three primary categories of food: produce, meat, and dairy, which tend to be the most expensive to purchase.
-FFL notes that 1 in 10 people in Halton experience hunger.
+FFL notes that one in ten people in Halton experience hunger.
 In F2018, the charity provided food to 98 partner agencies and Food for Life programs in Oakville, Burlington, Hamilton, Milton, Georgetown and Acton.

 Results and Impact: